momentmaker/walk-talk-meditate/src/planning.md

 Planning is important as it tries to eliminate as much unknowns as possible in the journey to create a nice balance between knowns and unknowns for the whole group.

+> "Failing to plan is planning to fail" - Benjamin Franklin

 ## people

 There are several attributes for people who want to partipate in this journey to make it nice for everyone.